Probiotics Explained: Benefits, Risks, Side Effects & Common Myths

 Common Side Effects

-Digestive Discomfort: When you first start taking probiotics, you may experience temporary digestive symptoms as your gut adjusts to the new bacterial populations.
+Digestive Discomfort: When you first start taking probiotics, you may experience temporary digestive symptoms as your gut adjusts.

 Do probiotics make you gassy?